 - Partial name/address

-The nature of leaks persisting online for months and even years post-incident, combined with actor use of open bullet configuration tools designed to exploit username and password combinations, means affected individuals will remain at risk if they continue to use the same login.
+The nature of leaks persisting online for months and even years post-incident, combined with actor use of open bullet configuration tools designed to exploit username and password combinations, means affected individuals remain at risk if they continue to use the same login.

 - Threat actor name